Our Town. Our Future. Our Choice.

 - traditional grant based funding applications

-- generating fund to supplement the loss of grant-based income to organisations in the town
+- generating funds to supplement the loss of grant-based income to organisations in the town

 - taking out loans – where appropriate